 How to get here: From Manila, take a bus to Sta.
 Cruz or Iba, Zambales and get off at San Antonio.
 From there, ride a tricycle to Barangay San Miguel or Pundaquit.
-Then take a boat ride to Nagsasa Cove (about P2000 round-trip for 4 people).
+Then take a boat ride to Nagsasa Cove.

 Potipot Island is another gem which can be found in Zambales.
 It’s small at about 7.5 hectares, with a gradually sloping beach perfect for swimming.
 There are cottages and tables where you can leave your items or eat.